dwyl/learn-dart/README.md

 ## Effective Code in Flutter

-Even though Flutter is a language that may seem familiar to many people, the "right" way to build an application to be a success is through the use of best practices.</br>
+The `Dart` language is familiar to most developers used to object oriented programming.
+There are a few best practices worth learning to ensure success.</br>
 There are some tools that can make the process easier:

 ## Dartanalyzer

-It's Dart analysis tool.
-It will make it easier for us because we don't need to rely on the IDE because Dart will correct the code even before we run the application.</br>
+[`Dartanalyzer`](https://dart.dev/tools/dartanalyzer) is static analysis tool for `Dart`.
+It analyses your code for common mistakes and makes suggestions for how to simplify things.
+It corrects code before we run the application.</br>

-It also makes it easier when we need to find a bug that has occurred.</br>
+This is an example of performing static analysis over all the Dart files under the lib and test directories:
+`dartanalyzer lib test`

 ## Pedantic Package

-The package that aims to document Google how Dart Analysis works.
+The [pedantic](https://pub.dev/packages/pedantic) package shows how static analysis is used internally at Google.
 It contains pieces of Dart code that are used in best practices.</br>

 To use this package just add a dependency in our pubspec.yaml: